| Home | > | Tech | > | Transmissions |

 31:11 (2.818) for RS, 32:11 (2.909) for RT, 33:11 (3.0) for GS and R1100R, 37:11 (3.364) for R850R

 In 04/96 the input shaft was changed.
 All bearings were already sealed as of the last M94 units.
 Transmission suffixes started with E. Rubber O-rings were removed.
 The transmission housing is different due to the different input shaft and cluster shaft rear bearing.
-Same gear ratios as M94.
+Interchangeable with M94.

 Basically, I think there is no reason to expect problems with a gearbox that is working well.
 As with most of these things, the odds of a problem are still low, even when the design is considered troublesome.
 Small consolation for those experiencing problems, but true.